sharontherese/sharon-kabel/content/services/index.md

 Examples of reference and research projects I have done:

-* fact checks: Did St. John Chrysostom really say this quote on wifely submission?
+* fact checks: Did Pope St. John XXIII say that he wanted the Second Vatican Council to ["let fresh air into the Church"?](https://sharonkabel.com/post/windows/)
 * literature reviews: Can you collect resources on health outcomes of solitary confinement?
-* research questions: What is the history of the celebration of Hanukkah?
+* research questions: [What is the history of the Catholic participation in Seder meals?](https://sharonkabel.com/post/seder/_

 # Proofreading